Brigade Nhamedu: Incidents

 On 8 July 2023, several police officers were wounded after a group of Eritreans attacked an event at the Eritrea Festival in Giessen, Germany.
 The attack could not be conclusively linked to Brigade Nhamedu by the police.

 On 17 February 2024, members of the group violently confronted police and firefighters during a pro-government gathering in The Hague.
 According to prosecutors, members deliberately attacked police, as they perceived police to protect the pro-government gathering.
 Twenty-nine police officers were wounded during the confrontations.

 Three days later, one of the alleged leaders and co-founders, an Eritrean-Dutch man using the pseudonym 'John Black', was arrested in The Netherlands.
 John Black claimed to have attempted to get the municipality to retract the pro-government gathering's permit.
 When this was not honored, he called for a 'Plan B' to stop the gathering.
 According to Dutch prosecutors, John Black had promoted texts claiming that the group does not bound itself to laws and is a movement of violence.

+On 26 March 2025, simultaneous police raids targeted Brigade Nhamedu across Germany and Denmark in connection with attacks in Giessen and Stuttgart.
+On 15 September 2026, two suspected members whose properties had been raided, identified as general secretary Merhawi A. and first chairman Shimangus T., were arrested in Germany.